Propranolol (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to propranolol, or if you have asthma or certain heart problems.
-Hemangeol should not be given to children weighing less than 2 kilograms or to premature babies younger than 5 weeks of age.
-It should not be given to children who are vomiting or not eating, have pheochromocytoma, or have a history of asthma or a breathing problem.
+Hemangeol® should not be given to children weighing less than 2 kilograms, to premature babies younger than 5 weeks of age, or to children who are vomiting or not eating.
+Do not use it if you have an adrenal gland problem (including pheochromocytoma) or a history of asthma or a breathing problem.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.